 Why We're Considering It

 Calls out the specific persona from the Product Brain.
 Primary segment first, with one sentence on why they're primary.
-No generic 'users' language.
+No generic 'users' language — names the persona, their role, and what makes them the primary target for this idea.

 Likely Product Area

 Names the specific part of the product this idea touches — the actual flow, not just a category.
-Grounds the idea in the real architecture.
+Grounds the idea in the real architecture so engineering has a starting orientation before Atlas formalizes scope.

 Potential V1 Shape

 Defines the smallest testable version: one hypothesis, one flow, maximum 3 sentences.
-Constrained and concrete — a hypothesis engineering can actually test.
+Constrained and concrete — a hypothesis engineering can actually scope.
+Not a feature list, not a spec — a test.

 Open Questions for the Team

-Surfaces 3–5 numbered decisions the team must make, framed as specific team decisions rather than open musings.
+Surfaces the decisions the team must make before moving forward, framed as specific decisions rather than open musings.
 Prioritizes what is blocking over what is merely interesting.

-Captures verbatim quotes, constraints, or nuances from context items that typically get dropped in translation.
-If no context exists, names the evidence that would most raise confidence.
+Captures verbatim quotes, constraints, or nuances from context items that typically get dropped in translation between meetings and documents.
+If no context exists, names the evidence that would most raise confidence in the idea.

 Formalizes ideas into validated product opportunities with evidence.